 Bot – a program that can automatically perform some simple repeated task to reach a pursued goal.
 Some of the bots are malicious, while others can be beneficial.

-Brute force attack – a method for cracking an account password, when a hacker uses a cracking machine that can try multiple passwords until it gets the right one.
+Brute force attack – a method for cracking an account password.
+This is when a hacker uses a cracking machine that can try multiple passwords until it gets the right one.

 Crypojacking – when a hacker unauthorisedly uses someone’s computing power to mine cryptocurrency.